mLucas55/codebase-semantic-search/README.md

 ## How It Works

-**Indexing & Embedding** — Codevec walks your codebase and uses AST parsing to discover Python functions, then uses lightweight local models to generate embeddings that get stored in ChromaDB
+**Indexing & Embedding** — Codevec walks your codebase and uses AST parsing to discover Python functions, then uses a lightweight local transformer to generate embeddings that get stored in ChromaDB

-**ChromaDB Storage** — Embeddings for indexed code are stored in a ChromaDB collection located at `.codevec/` in your project root
+**ChromaDB Storage** — Embeddings are stored in a ChromaDB collection located at `.codevec/` in your project root

+**Searching** — Queries are embedded and matched against ChromaDB using semantic similarity, then results are reranked using a cross-encoder for improved relevance

 **Re-indexing** — Simply run `vec-index` again on the same directory to update the index with new or modified functions